stefanovertua/pizza-pioneers-performance-analysis/README.md

 In this calculation, the numerator counts the unique order detail IDs, representing distinct pizza orders, while the denominator counts the unique order IDs from the orders table.

 Once all the calculations had been completed, I built an interactive dashboard to highlight key business metrics and insights. <br>
-When creating the report, I ensured it was designed with simplicity in mind, while providing at the same time the most effective metrics and KPIs. <br> Consistency was taken into account, making sure the fonts, the sizes and all the other graphic elements are harmonized throughout the report. <br>
+When creating the report, I ensured it was designed with simplicity in mind, while providing at the same time the most effective metrics and KPIs. <br> Consistency was taken into account, making sure the fonts, the sizes, and all the other graphic elements were harmonized throughout the report. <br>
 In the top-right corner, two interactive filters have been added.
 One is a date picker, and the second one allows to select the different types of pizzas.